Recruiting and Hiring Staff

 Checking References – References enable employers to validate a candidate’s information against his or her resume and application and to obtain information about the candidate’s prior work performance.
 Because the process of reference checking has many of the same legal perils as the interview process, it is essential to refer to and follow the relevant guidelines.

 HR will perform reference checks once we have received the hiring authorization; however, hiring supervisors may check references if they choose to do so and should obtain a minimum of two references for the final candidate if the individual is an external candidate.
 Ideally these references should be from the final candidate’s current or most recent employers.
 Hiring supervisors may use the Telephone Reference Check form to obtain references.
 There may be some rare occasions where professional references are not available and in those instances you may obtain personal references from individual’s (other than family members) who can attest to the person’s character.
-You may use the Personal Reference Check form for this purpose.
+You may use the Character Reference Check form for this purpose.
 All reference checks will be sent to HR for placement in the prospective employee’s personnel file.

 Background Checks – HR will perform criminal background checks before extending formal offers of employment.